 Rather than using the pkt-q3 interface as described in Section 3, an embedded MTA MAY dynamically reserve local QoS resources using only mechanisms defined in DOCSIS.
-Using this alternate approach, an embedded MTA directly signals for the local access QoS using the MAC Control Service interface defined in Appendix E of the DOCSIS 1.1 RFI specification [9].
+Using this alternate approach, an embedded MTA directly signals for the local access QoS using the MAC Control Service interface defined in the DOCSIS 1.1 RFI specification [9].
 As opposed to Section 3, the QoS signaling across the DOCSIS RFI (pkt-q2 interface) is initiated by the CM instead of the CMTS.
 All other interfaces remain unchanged.
-An illustrative example of this approach is given in Appendix H and Appendix I.
+An illustrative example of this approach is given in Appendix G and Appendix H.